alicanli1995/alicanli1995/README.md

 ## Hello 👋 welcome my github profile :)

 I am learning and working on trainings related to this field such as OOP, Java Core , Spring framework in my daily life.
-The biggest contribution to my learning process is the Patika.dev will be thanks to the bootcamp.
-Endless thanks for your contributions and nice trainings.
 I want to become a professional backend engineer who writes clean code thanks to the education I received and the experiences I gained during the rest of my career.*

-***In my object-oriented programming, I write programs according to the following two logics.***
-> "Program to an interface , not an implementation."
->
-> "Do not depend on concepts, depend on abstractions."

 - 🔭 I’m currently working on embedded software engineer.
 - 👋 I'm currently working on ```C, Assembly , Java , Python``` languages